Tips For a Tight Pelvic Floor

 Don't over-breathe!

-Instead, breathe to create a gentle, 360-degree expansion of your lower ribs, your back body, your belly, and your pelvic floor.
+Instead, breathe to create a gentle, 360-degree expansion of your lower ribs, your back body, your belly, hips, and pelvic floor.
 Let this area expand, widen, and open as you inhale...
 And for this particular style of breathing, as you exhale, relax a little bit more.

 To recap: Inhale, relax.
 Exhale, and relax a little bit more.